When Digital Progress Meets Planet Earth

 On this Earth Day, let’s commit to not only celebrating our technological achievements but also to addressing the environmental impacts they entail.
 As IT strategists and technology leaders, it’s up to us to guide this ship thoughtfully, ensuring that our innovations pave the way for a greener, more sustainable future for all.

-Over his 30 year career, Chuck has worked in just about all facets of IT, from hands on network engineering to server and datacenter architecture to business continuity, as well as managing teams of developers focused on SaaS product design and development.
+Over his 35 year career, Chuck has worked in just about all facets of IT, from hands on network engineering to server and datacenter architecture to business continuity, as well as managing teams of developers focused on SaaS product design and development.
 Much of his career was building and advising emerging technology startups in the cloud, AI and blockchain industries.
 In addition, he is a US Military Veteran of 24 years, having served in the United States Marine Corps, United States Air Force Reserve and Ohio Naval Reserve.
-Chuck serves as the Vice President of Strategy at StarSevenSix.
+Chuck serves as Chief Revenue Officer at StarSevenSix.